Those who owned a Nintendo GameCube console when it was at its prime can testify to the excellence of the console.

 You can also fine-tune the performance settings for optimum performance.

-If you’re looking for an emulator that plays Nintendo 64 easily with backwards compatibility with older Nintendo consoles, MegaN64 would be a safe try.
+If you’re looking for an emulator that plays Nintendo 64 easily with backward compatibility with older Nintendo consoles, MegaN64 would be a safe try.

 However, there is no harm in trying out the rest as they’re also very strong in their fields.